 In the Horatio Hornblower episode "Retribution", Archie Kennedy's Heroic Sacrifice takes this form.
 He confesses to Mutiny to let other officers' life and career be saved, mainly his particular friend Horatio.
 The situation is deliberately ambiguous, when Captain Sawyer's fall might have been either an accident, or one of three characters might have pushed him.
 It's more than likely that Archie's confession was false, but he was legally declared guilty and died without the merit of good name.

 House, of all people, does this in a Season One episode.
 A patient is suffering from a condition that causes symptoms of schizophrenia, and her 15-year-old son is forced to care for her.
 In a moment of lucidity during treatment, she calls Child Services to pick him up, because she can't bear being a burden on him any more.
 This happened after House had tricked him into revealing his true age.
 When she is back to normal at the end, her son believes House called Child Services, and tells him he'll never forgive him.
 House responds, in typical fashion, that he just wanted the kid out of his hair.
-He then told them it was Dr. Cuddy who did it, covering all the angles of this trope.
-He said he asked Cuddy to call them, in case the kid dug further and found it was a woman who called.
+He then told him it was Dr. Cuddy who did it, just in case the kid dug further and found it was a woman who called, covering all the angles of this trope.

 In the CSI: Crime Scene Investigation episode "Gentle, Gentle", evidence implicates the mother in the smothering death of her infant son.
 She confesses to the crime and goes to jail.
 Right when the case is about to be closed, Warrick discovers new evidence that reveals the truth: when the eldest son was distracted by a phone call, the three year old middle child accidentally smothered his baby brother with a teddy bear.
 Their father explains to the team that his wife would rather go to jail than let their son be ruined by the knowledge that he killed his brother.